ooseni/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Note that in the following example we are casting an int[][] into an int*.
 This is not something you should do.
 The goal here is to make sure you understand how an array of array is stored in memory.

+8. This writes a function that sets the value of a pointer to a char.

+    	.
+Prototype: void set_string(char **s, char *to);